 This was a prospective study conducted at a tertiary care institution with specialized experience in sleep medicine in India.
-The institution is part of the employees state insurance scheme under the government of India which provides health and social support to factory workers and laborers.
+The institution is part of the Employees' State Insurance Scheme under the Government of India, which provides health and social support to factory workers and laborers.
 The study protocol and patient consent documents were approved by the institutional ethical committee (ESIPGIMSR-2022053).
 The study was conducted between June 2020 and December 2022.

-Consecutive patients aged 18 years or above presenting to the out-patient facilities at the department of pulmonary, sleep, and critical care medicine of the institute with symptoms of OSA were included in the study.
+Consecutive patients aged 18 years or above presenting to the outpatient facilities at the department of pulmonary, sleep, and critical care medicine of the institute with symptoms of OSA were included in the study.
 These individuals were assessed thoroughly for sleep-related history and laboratory investigations for possible systemic comorbid illnesses.
-The patients were also assessed for coexistence of insomnia and restless leg syndrome as per standard guidelines.
+The patients were also assessed for the coexistence of insomnia and restless leg syndrome as per standard guidelines.
 The participants were then risk-stratified for OSA using STOP-Bang, Epworth Sleepiness Scale (ESS), and Perioperative Sleep Apnea Prediction (PSAP) scoring criteria.
-Patients were taken up for daytime PSG study if they scored positive on any of the three scores i.e. STOP-Bang >3, ESS >10 or PSAP >4 [15-17].
-The exclusion criteria were: individuals unable to sleep during the day, significant uncontrolled systemic illness, moribund status, exacerbation of chronic illnesses like chronic obstructive pulmonary disease (COPD) or heart failure within the previous one month, or lack of social support.
+Patients were taken up for daytime PSG study if they scored positive on any of the three scores, i.e., STOP-Bang>3, ESS>10, or PSAP>4 [15-17].
+The exclusion criteria were: individuals unable to sleep during the day, significant uncontrolled systemic illness, moribund status, exacerbation of chronic illnesses like chronic obstructive pulmonary disease or heart failure within the previous month, or lack of social support.

-All individuals undergoing daytime PSG were counseled meticulously regarding the test.
+All individuals undergoing davtime PSG were counseled meticulously regarding the test.
 Level I PSG was performed as per the American Association of Sleep Medicine (AASM) guidelines, during the daytime from 12 PM to 4 PM in the sleep lab under the supervision of an experienced sleep technician [18].
 The patients were asked to sleep less on the previous night compared to other days.
-All PSG studies included the following: electroencephalography (six probes and two ground leads, electrooculography (bilateral), chin electromyography, oronasal thermistor, nasal pressure, piezoelectric snore, pulse oximetry, electrocardiography, respiratory inductance plethysmography for chest and abdominal movements.
-At least two hours of PSG recording was required for inclusion for further analysis.
+All PSG studies included the following: electroencephalography (six probes and two ground leads, electrooculography (bilateral), chin electromyography, oronasal thermistor, nasal pressure, piezoelectric snore, pulse oximetry, electrocardiography, and respiratory inductance plethysmography for chest and abdominal movements.
+At least 2 hours of PSG recording were required for inclusion for further analysis.
 PSG was scored manually by a sleep specialist using an Alice PSG system and Sleepware software (Koninklijke Philips N.V., Amsterdam, Netherlands).
 The respiratory events were scored as per the AASM guidelines.
 Apneas and hypopneas were identified on oronasal thermistor and nasal pressure tracings, respectively.
-OSA was diagnosed when the apnea hypopnea index (AHI) was at least 5/hour.
-If the daytime PSG yielded a negative result (AHI <5/hr), the sleep efficiency was <30%, or the result was inconclusive; a conventional overnight PSG was performed to reach a diagnosis.
-This overnight PSG was done within two weeks of the daytime test.
+OSA was diagnosed when the AHI was at least 5/hour.
+If the daytime PSG yielded a negative result (AHI <5/hour), the sleep efficiency was <30%, or the result was inconclusive, a conventional overnight PSG was performed to reach a diagnosis.
+This overnight PSG was done within 2 weeks of the davtime test.

-Statistical analysis was done using IBM SPSS Statistics for Windows, version 21 (IBM Corp., Armonk, N.Y., USA).
-A p-value of 0.05 was considered as the cut-off for statistical significance.
+Statistical analysis was done using IBM SPSS Statistics for Windows, version 21 (IBM Corp., Armonk, NY, USA).
+A p-value of $\leq 0.05$ was considered the cut-off for statistical significance.
 Sensitivity and negative predictive value (NPV) were calculated using the standard formulae.
 The sample size was calculated using the formula for diagnostic tests [19].
-The margin of error and power were taken as 5% and 20% respectively.
-Based on preliminary results from an internal review of nineteen patients, sensitivity of 85% was applied.
+The margin of error and power were taken as 5% and 20%, respectively.
+Based on preliminary results from an internal review of 19 patients, a sensitivity of 85% was applied.
 Using these values, the sample size was a minimum of 87.